-Check out the video above or the YouTube version below to see some examples of our latest iPad and iPhone augmented reality work.
+Check out the video below to see some examples of our latest iPad and iPhone augmented reality work.

 Beyond a gimmick…

 We believe the iPad is a game-changer for AR applications in the professional exhibition, marketing and communications industries.
 It also has fantastic potential for engineering, medical visualisation and design.

 Augmented reality should not be viewed as an ends in itself but as a whole new medium with its own unique potential and pitfalls.
 Designing experiences to fully exploit this medium is a different challenge to producing linear experiences for say video based productions.
 Part of our job at Inition is helping educate clients about how to exploit this new medium.
 When harnessed correctly, the hand-held form of AR can be extremely rewarding and very intuitive.
 When we hand out iPads running one of our AR applications, we find we don’t have to explain anything to the user about how to interact, it just comes naturally.